elpritchos/omadora/README.md

 ## Important

-Omadora attempts to only install packages from the official Fedora repositories, currently with the exception of a few Hyprland related packages.
+Omadora attempts to install only packages from the official Fedora repositories, currently with the exception of a few Hyprland related packages.
 These are provided by the [solopasha/hyprland](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/) COPR, and as such, users should perform their own due diligence to ensure Omadora is safe to install.

+Some functionality may be broken.
+Feel free to submit issues or PRs for improvement, however there are no guarantees for timely fixes or updates.

 ## Installation

-Install a minmal base OS install of Fedora using the [Everything Network Installer](https://alt.fedoraproject.org/).
+Install a minimal base OS install of Fedora using the [Everything Network Installer](https://alt.fedoraproject.org/).
 Similar to Omarchy, it is recommended to use drive encryption, disable root, and add a privileged user.

 Install git (`sudo dnf install -y git`) and clone this repo to the `~/.local/share/omadora` directory.